5Pointz, a graffiti Mecca in Queens, which is now no more. Photo via Flickr user Sauvage Ocèane

 "A cleaner city is a safer city," Giuliani said.
 "That's something that everyone instinctually understands.
 And something we have to make a big part of efforts to improve the quality of life in our city."
 Parks Commissioner Henry J. Stern added that "the 60s are over," and called graffiti "a metaphor for urban decay perhaps best shown in A Clockwork Orange."

-A 25-man vandal squad was launched by Bratton’s NYPD to hunt down taggers, and in just 17 days, 21 people were arrested.
-Several city agencies coordinated to form an anti-graffiti task to fight the plague of aerosol, and sales of the spray-on chemical to kids under 18 were banned.
+A 25-man vandal squad was launched by Bratton's NYPD to hunt down taggers, and in just 17 days, 21 people were arrested.
+Several city agencies coordinated to form an anti-graffiti task force to fight the plague of aerosol, and selling the spray-on chemical to kids under 18 was banned.

 Cops have scooped up some of the city's bigger names in street art, like Cost.
 Photo via Flickr user carnagenyc